jaredpalmer/formik/docs/tutorial.md

 This is the quickest way to get started!

 First, open this [Starter Code](https://codesandbox.io/s/formik-v2-tutorial-start-s04yr) in a new tab.
-The new tab should display an email address input and submit button and some React code.
-We will be editing the React code in this tutorial.
+The new tab should display an email address input, a submit button, and some React code.
+We’ll be editing the React code in this tutorial.

-You can now skip the second setup option, and go to the [Overview](#overview-what-is-formik) section to get an overview of Formik.
+Skip the second setup option, and go to the [Overview](#overview-what-is-formik) section to get an overview of Formik.

 ### Setup Option 2: Local Development Environment